threadedstream/quicq/README.md

 head of line blocking
 rabbitmq has an idea of channels which resembles http2/streams

+### Experiments
+#### 1P1C
+Broker - 3% CPU, 0.1% MEM on avg
+Consumer - 1% CPU, 0.1% MEM on avg
+Producer - 1% CPU, 0.1% MEM on avg

 ### TODOs

-[x] Try, for the sake of experiment, sending huge number of data through tcp and QUIC pipes.
+- [x] Try, for the sake of experiment, sending huge number of data through tcp and QUIC pipes.
 Evaluate performance
-[x] Find comparison graphs of quic cubic and tcp cubic \
+- [x] Find comparison graphs of quic cubic and tcp cubic \
-[x] spdy - read about that as well
+- [x] spdy - read about that as well
+- [x] Add a global config with parameters like broker address, queue length and etc.. \
+- [ ] Define ErrorResponse object to report errors to clients \

-add more brokers to the scene and implement leader election mechanism?
+- [ ] Add more brokers to the scene and implement leader election mechanism? \
+- [ ] Properly close connection

 write down your pc specs you ran tests on